 Unless an incumbent fails his constituency in a significant way, Decafnation doesn’t usually recommend a challenger.
 Unfortunately for him, incumbent Rod Nichol faces a stellar candidate that cannot be overlooked.
 Arzeena Hamir’s background in agriculture and her skills in organizing and leading community groups make her ideally suited for the challenging task of representing Area B’s diverse interests.
 Hamir would also add a strong female perspective to the Electoral Services Commission, which has been too long dominated by male voices.

 For Area C: Edwin Grieve

 Community emotions about the proposed 3L development in the Puntledge triangle have spilled over into the election.
-Incumbent Edwin Grieve let his emotions ensnare him into a court order not to participate in the CVRD board’s deliberations on the issue.
-That was a serious mistake, and it has drawn him a pro-development opponent.
+Incumbent Edwin Grieve entered into a settlement agreement of a Human Rights Tribunal complaint against him by a 3L executive that included a ban on his participation in the CVRD board’s deliberations on the issue.
+That has drawn him a pro-development opponent.
 But the board, without Grieve, denied the 3L application, and there are other important issues on the horizon for which he is the better prepared candidate.
 Grieve has represented Area C well.
 He deserves another term.